elsa-workflows/elsa-documentation/v3/src/pages/docs/guides/http-workflows.md

 description: Working with HTTP activities
 ---

-In this guide, we'll take a look at a workflow that can receive HTTP requests, send HTTP requests and write output to the HTTP response object.
+Let's take a look at a workflow that can receive HTTP requests, send HTTP requests and write output to the HTTP response object.

 We will rely on the `webapi` project template that comes with a demo controller called **WeatherForecastController**.